samumantha/2021-03-17-testing-hackathon/right_column.md

   - This is a great opportunity to bring your friends and colleagues and prepare for the future together.

-If you've been to a CodeRefinery before and have used git some after that, you are definitely capable of being a helper.
-If you routinely use git and know Python somewhat well, you are also very qualified to be a helper.
+If you've been to a CodeRefinery workshiop before and implemented some testing after that, or if you routinely write tests for your code, you are definitely capable of being a mentor.

 ### What we will not teach